 Our printable Roll to Create activities are another printable resource that you can have ready to go.
 The beauty of using this collection of resources is that you can print them on thick card and use them time and time again – all you’ll need to organise is some scrap paper for your students to draw their masterpieces on.

-A fun, hands-on activity using dice and a chart to create a crazy creature.
+A fun, hands-on activity using dice and a chart to create a superhero.

-A fun, hands-on activity using a dice and a chart to create a treasure map.
+A fun, hands-on activity using a dice and a chart to create a comic strip story.

 (8) Word Searches